I just returned from traveling around Myanmar for a few weeks.

 If you struggle with cravings, overeating or binge eating, consider if your life is lacking "soul food."
 Jot down a list of everything that feeds your soul and gives you genuine pleasure, then reflect on how frequently you engage with each item listed.
 If rarely, consider what needs to change so you’re experiencing more pleasure in your daily life.

 Although there are many reasons for cravings, overeating and binge eating, once you start nourishing your soul with more pleasurable pursuits—the things that make you feel truly alive, energized and free—it’s quite likely you’ll rely less on food to enrich your life.
 This has been true for me and for many of my clients.
 It certainly can be for you, too.

-If you’d like more help connecting the dots when it comes to your relationship with food, I invite you to schedule a complimentary Discovery Session with me.
+If you’d like more help connecting the dots when it comes to your relationship with food, I invite you to schedule a complimentary consultation call with me.